JasonDGian/z83-project/hardware.md

 ---

-## Elements on the board.
-Analyzing the board I've found the following elements.

 ## 📍 SOC Processor.
 This processor is a System on Chip (SoC), integrating multiple critical components into a single chip.
 It combines the CPU, graphics processor, I/O controller, and other essential functions.
 - Integrated Intel HD Graphics 400.